abhaylodhi02/Fake-News-Detection-Feature-For-Social-Media-Platforms/README.md

 2. Upload it.
 3. Wait a little for the prediction
 4. You can utilize the custom images available on this repository mention as custom_img1 and custom_img2.

+(Note : Due to non premium deploy services, server may show a significant amount of lag!
+But this has nothing to do with the functionality of the project.)